Mordziarz/ZymoR/README.md

 # ZymoR
-ZymoR is a package that enables rapid identification of haplotypes in Zymoseptoria.
+ZymoR is a package for rapid identification of Cyp51 haplotypes in Zymoseptoria tritici.
+The package also detects mutations in CYTB and SDH genes associated with fungicide resistance, as well as insertions in the promoter regions of CYP51 and MFS1.

 # Installation